CJengineer18/react-game-of-life/README.md

  - Open 2D World (infinite world)
  - Some optimization

 This known issues is registered in the [Issues](https://github.com/CJengineer18/react-game-of-life/issues) page, if you can solve it, feel free of send a PR.

-Also if you find new issues, report it in [Issues](https://github.com/CJengineer18/react-game-of-life/issues).
+Also if you find new issues o send a suggestion, you can [add it](https://github.com/CJengineer18/react-game-of-life/issues).

 License: MIT